 One specific task in this work package, Task 7.3 Identification of gaps in the currently available in-situ observations and ancillary data, will address in-situ observational needs with a design study for a future comprehensive in-situ network.
 This will link directly with Task 5.5, which aims to perform quantitative network design studies addressing the in-situ network (i.e., type and coverage of observations) and the inclusion of radiocarbon observations.
 The task has not been active yet, because it needs the results from Task 7.1 (Definition of requirements for in situ observations) and Task 7.2 (Identification of data providers) to confront the data needs documented in Task 7.1 with the currently available data streams documented in Task 7.2.
 It is expected that a mismatch will be apparent, which may take the form of insufficient measurement coverage, or limited timeliness and/or quality control of the required measurements for use in an operational context.
 Entirely missing data streams, representing scales and variables that are currently not observed, may also be identified.
-Thus, the outcome of this task will not only be the documentation of the gaps for the in-situ network and radiocarbon measurements.
+Thus, the outcome of this task will not only be the documentation of the gaps themselves but will also lead to recommendations for how to cost-effectively close these gaps for the in-situ network and radiocarbon measurements.